kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 And what was Descartes' most profound philosophical utterance?
 Oh!
 Of course!
 [Cogito, ergo sum](https://en.wikipedia.org/wiki/Cogito,_ergo_sum): "I think, therefore I am".
 And there he had it: the muted words of his dream, and the nucleus of the logo he had been asked to design.

-## From abstraction to form
+## The means

 The thrill of the quest was now over.
 It was time to sit down and flesh out an image from a dream.
 Sol was no stranger to ardour.
 He hunkered down and sifted through his options.

 ### Hand-crafting the logo

 He could hand paint the logo electronically, giving it unique individuality.
-But Sol was no natural artist and looked askance at scrivening away on a tablet to artistic perfection.
+But Sol was no natural artist and looked askance at scribing away on a tablet to artistic perfection.

 Moreover, what would happen if his clients wanted to rejuvenate their logo after a few years.
 The transmogrification of the [3M Logo](https://1000logos.net/3m-logo/) in almost a century was a case in point.
 Its changes struck a fine balance between the old and the new---same enough to be recognizable from the past but new enough to attract and engage afresh.
 A hand-painted logo would be difficult to morph over time to retain its essence while renewing its expression.
 Logo-maintenance precluded a hand-drawn logo.